G-symmetric spectra, semistability and the multiplicative norm: -symmetric spectra

 \begin{Prop}[Adjunction between free spectra and evaluation] Let $M$ be a finite $G$-set, $A$ a based $G$-space (or based $G$-simplicial set) and $Y$ a $G$-symmetric spectrum.
 Then the natural map $\map_{Sp^\Sigma}(\mathscr{F}_MA,Y)\to \map(A,Y(M))$ that sends a (not necessarily equivariant) morphism of symmetric spectra $f:\mathscr{F}_MA\to Y$ to the composite

 is a $G$-isomorphism. \end{Prop} Viewing $G$-symmetric spectra as an enriched functor category, this is a consequence of the enriched Yoneda Lemma.

-As described in Section \ref{sec:evaluation}, the evaluation of a $G$-symmetric spectrum on a $G$-set $M$ carries a $\Sigma_M$-action in addition to the $G$-action and the two assemble to a $G\ltimes \Sigma_M$-action.
+As described in Section \ref{sec:evaluation}, the evaluation of a $G$-symmetric spectrum on a $G$-set $M$ carries a $\Sigma_M$-action in addition to the $G$-action and the two assemble to a $(G\ltimes \Sigma_M)$-action (where the semi-direct product is formed with respect to the conjugation $G$-action on $\Sigma_M$).
 Thus, $-(M)$ can be thought of as a functor to $(G\ltimes \Sigma_M)\T_*$ or $(G\ltimes \Sigma_M)\mathcal{S}_*$.
-This functor also has a left adjoint, which in the case of $G$-orthogonal spectra first appeared in Stolz's thesis \cite[Definition 2.2.14]{Sto11}.
+This functor also has a left adjoint, which in the case of $G$-orthogonal spectra first appeared in Stolz's thesis \cite[Def.
+2.2.14]{Sto11}.

 \begin{Def}[Semi-free $G$-symmetric spectra] Let $M$ be a finite $G$-set and $A$ a based $(G\ltimes \Sigma_M)$-space/$(G\ltimes \Sigma_M)$-simplicial set.
 We recall that the natural $\Sigma_M$-action turns $M$ into a $(G\ltimes \Sigma_M)$-set.
 Then the \emph{semi-free $G$-symmetric spectrum on $A$}, denoted $\mathscr{G}_M A$, is defined as the quotient of the $(G\ltimes \Sigma_M)$-spectrum $\mathscr{F}_M^{(G\ltimes \Sigma_M)} A$ by the action of the normal subgroup $\Sigma_M$. \end{Def} As advertised we have: \begin{Prop}[Adjunction between semi-free spectra and evaluation] For $A$ a based $(G\ltimes \Sigma_M)$-space/$(G\ltimes \Sigma_M)$-simplicial set and $Y$ a $G$-symmetric spectrum there is a natural isomorphism $\map_{GSp^\Sigma}(\mathscr{G}_M A,Y) \cong \map_{G\ltimes \Sigma_M}(A,Y(M))$. \end{Prop} \begin{proof} The adjunction isomorphism is given by the composition